Make carbon markets work for the developing world

 The COP-26 Summit at Glasgow in November last finally agreed on a “rule-book” for two new carbon market mechanisms that were created in the 2015 Paris Agreement.
 These mechanisms are expected to enable countries to accomplish their promises — “nationally determined contributions” (NDCs) to reduce their carbon emissions more cheaply than without them.
 Negative carbon would be generated in countries where it is cheap to do so and bought by countries where the same is expensive.
 Both sides would gain, as in international trade for any good.

-The carbon market instruments under the Paris Agreement are first, a project (or program of individually small projects) based mechanism, akin to the CDM, called the “Article 6.4 mechanism” (A6.4).
+The carbon market instruments under the Paris Agreement are first, a project (or programme of individually small projects) based mechanism, akin to the CDM, called the “Article 6.4 mechanism” (A 6.4).
 Under this mechanism, the claims regarding sustainable development benefits of the projects would be scrutinised by the international Supervisory Body (SB), and there would be mandatory “haircuts” in the carbon credits generated — for contributions to the “Adaptation Fund”, administrative expenses of the SB, and for OMGE (“Overall Mitigation in Global Emissions”).

 Immense paperwork is involved in both mechanisms, which will add to their operating costs.
 Given their past experience, it is an open question whether many developing countries or their corporates would as readily step into these mechanisms, as in case of the CDM.